DominikN/docs_new/docs/tutorials/howtostart/rosbot2r-quick-start.md

 1. Plug in a display with HDMI, mouse and keyboard into USB port in the rear panel of ROSbot.
 2. Turn on the robot and wait until it boots.
-3. Open a `terminal` app
+3. Open a `terminal` app.

 ### Option 2: Using an Ethernet adapter

 In the ROSbot 2R set there is one USB-Ethernet card.

 1. Turn on the robot and wait until it boots.
-2. Plug in Ethernet adapter (included in set) to USB port in the rear panel.
+2. Plug in the Ethernet adapter (included in a set) to a USB port in the rear panel.
 3. Plug in one end of the Ethernet cable into your computer and other one to the adapter.
-4. Set a static IP address on your computer for your Ethernet card in a `192.168.77.0/24` subnet, eg:
+4. Set a static IP address **on your computer for its Ethernet card** in a `192.168.77.0/24` subnet, eg:

     - IPv4: `192.168.77.27`
     - mask: `255.255.255.0`